acdundore/clustercast/docs/DirectForecaster.md

 # Direct Forecaster

-The `DirectForecaster` class implements direct multi-step forecasting, supporting both single-series (local) forecasting and multi-series (global) forecasting for grouped or hierarchical time series.
-It trains separate models for each forecast horizon, using LightGBM as the default base regressor but allowing for custom ML models.
+The `DirectForecaster` class implements direct multi-step forecasting, supporting both single-series (local) forecasting and multi-series (global) forecasting for grouped or hierarchical time series.<sup>[1]</sup> It trains separate models for each forecast horizon, using LightGBM as the default base regressor but allowing for custom ML models.
 The class handles a variety of time series preprocessing techniques natively, including differencing, Box-Cox transformations, seasonality features, and lag calculations.
-The `DirectForecaster` provides both point forecasts and prediction intervals, with optional Conformal Quantile Regression (CQR) for state-of-the-art interval coverage.
-This flexible forecaster is well-suited for time series with complex patterns and multiple relevant predictors.
+The `DirectForecaster` provides both point forecasts and prediction intervals, with optional Conformal Quantile Regression (CQR) for state-of-the-art interval coverage.<sup>[2]</sup> This flexible forecaster is well-suited for time series with complex patterns and multiple relevant predictors.

 ---